virunga national park

 Re:wild has teamed up with the European Commission and Virunga National Park in a partnership that aims to restore the park’s ecosystems with a focus on the great apes, and establish the park as the major driver for economic growth, peace and stability in eastern Congo.
 The project builds on the park’s Virunga Alliance program, which was established to create more than 100,000 jobs to draw people out of the armed militia and into productive society as an innovative approach to peacebuilding.
 Part of this strategy involves the long-term development of a 105-megawatt renewable energy program, coupled with significant private sector investment in agricultural transformation to alleviate poverty and bring stability to the region.

-The project’s wildlife conservation efforts focus on preventing and reversing the critical decline of certain species, including a reintroduction of Eastern Lowland Gorillas to one of the park’s sites.
+The project’s wildlife conservation efforts focus on preventing and reversing the critical decline of certain species.
 By restoring these populations, the project aims to rewild the park and ensure its ecosystems are healthy.

 Other species are also rewilding Virunga.
 The park recently saw the homecoming of about 580 African Savanna Elephants, thanks to recent and critical conservation efforts in its central savanna.
 Now the elephants are rewilding the landscape, pummeling invasive plants and transforming it back to a fully functioning grassland, allowing the return of grazers and other wildlife species that have been largely absent from the park for the last two decades.